Qiskit/documentation/README.md

 * [Tables are supported](https://www.markdownguide.org/extended-syntax/).
 * To add relative links, use paths without the file extension, like `[Other page](/docs/guides/other-page#optional-anchor-in-other-page)`
 * See [the style guide](https://github.com/Qiskit/documentation/blob/main/style-guide.md).
 We will help you with any questions, too.
-* Add metadata inside the `metadata` section of your Jupyter notebook near the bottom of the file.
+* Add metadata block starting with `---` at the top of the file.
 Run `./check` to validate it.

 ### Setting up your environment